 Did you really click on that clickbaity title?
 Come on!
-Really?
 I guess these cheesy headlines do work!
 Maybe I should title all my posts like Buzzfeed?

-However, French royalty still expended considerable money building beautiful châteaux.
-The Loire Valley has over 80, and it would take a lot more of my limited time to see them all.
-But I did manage to visit a bunch — and find out ways to do so on budget!
-Here are the highlights:
+However, loving the region, French royalty still expended considerable money building beautiful châteaux.
+The Loire Valley has over eighty and it would take a lot more of my limited time to see them all, which are collectively listed as a UNESCO World Heritage Site.

 This castle is one of the most popular in the region, thanks to its grandeur, detailed façade, intricate decorations, and large gardens.
-It was original built by Francis I in 1519 as a hunting retreat.
+It was originally built by Francis I in 1519 as a hunting retreat.
 However, he died in 1547, and the castle remained half built.
 It fell into disrepair for nearly 80 years until Louis XIV visited in 1639.
 He ordered it finished based on the original plans.
 (Note: This is a running theme for a lot of châteaux in the region.)

 Entering the castle grounds and seeing this massive ornate structure elicited an audible “wow” from my mouth.
-I marveled at the building’s intricate masonry and beautiful spires.
+I marveled at the building’s intricate masonry and spires.
 The interior’s massive double-helix staircase inspired by Leonardo da Vinci creates a focal point that draws your attention as you move through the house.
 I loved the symmetry of the large halls and old paintings of royalty.

 This place was gigantic and took hours to see.
 There are incredible views from the roof, but my favorite moments were mostly in the gardens, just staring at every inch of this palace.

 Tip: I highly recommend the audio tour.
 It’s given on an iPad that allows you to zoom in on paintings and artifacts, provides an overlay of what the room would have looked in the 17th and 18th centuries (even including images of what it looked like being built), and gives tons of detailed information.
 Worth every euro!

 Built into the side of a hill, this château was originally a keep (fortified tower) constructed in the 14th century for King Philip Augustus.
 When the place was acquired by a local nobleman in the early 16th century, the original keep was preserved, the rest of the structure was razed, and a fortress was erected (with a cool moat!).

 However, despite the grand exterior of the castle, I found the interior lacking, and I moved through it pretty quickly.
 Other than the ornately decorated first rooms, the interior is very bland (and kind of worth skipping all together).

 The main draw of this château is its famous Renaissance gardens, which include a water garden, ornamental flower gardens, and vegetable gardens, altogether containing over 60,000 vegetables and 45,000 bedding plants!
 These are laid out in formal, geometric patterns separated with low box hedges.
-It’s a beautiful place to wander and relax, with a stream running through it and many spots to sit and contemplate.
-There’s also an adjacent woods with a few trails that not many people wander around, so you have them all to yourself!
-Overall, the gardens and woods are the best part of this castle, and that’s where your time should be spent!
+It’s a serene place to wander and relax, with a stream running through it and many spots to sit and contemplate.
+There’s also an adjacent woods with a few trails that not many people wander around, so you have them all to yourself.
+Overall, the gardens and woods are the best part of this castle, and that’s where your time should be spent.